These instructions are accurate as of May 24, 2021.

 Priority 500 PackedFile *.package PackedFile */*.package PackedFile */*/*.package PackedFile */*/*/*.package PackedFile */*/*/*/*.package

-6. Save the file.
+6. Save the Resource.cfg file

-7. Start up your game.
+7. Start up your game

 You may need to enable scripts mods if you haven’t already done so – or if the game has been patched recently.

-8. Check to see if MC Command is working.
+8. Check to see if MC Command is working

 Go into the game and into a house with a PC.
 Click on the PC and you should now see the option for MC Command.
 Clicking this will get you the menu options.
 There is also an MC Command Menu item when you click on a sim or on a mailbox.
 (This is an older shot – it now has Deaderpool’s icon on the option now, but it’s the same thing).
 You can also type “mc_settings” into the Sims command line which is found via “control-shift-c”.

 10. Updating when a New version comes out